 Although many schools use the district letterhead, some schools have added their mascots to their letterhead and envelopes.
 They will be allowed to continue this practice.

-School and department Web pages will follow the district’s template as set by the Educational Communications Team and approved by the superintendent.
+School and department web pages will follow the district’s template as set by Web Services and approved by the superintendent.

 Do not post “under construction” or “coming soon” pages.